dsqx71/Paper-Reading/README.md

 #### Optical Flow Estimation using a Spatial Pyramid Network [[Paper]](https://arxiv.org/pdf/1611.00850.pdf)[[Code]](https://github.com/anuragranj/spynet)
 - **Type**: End2End Learning
 - **Gist**:
-	- Point out that a convolutional layer can not learn a meaningful filter to recognize large motions, if its window in one image does not overlap with related image pixels at the next time instant.
+	- Point out that a convolutional layer can not learn a meaningful filter to recognize large motions if its window in one image does not overlap with related image pixels at the next time instant.
-	- Adopt a traditional coarse-to-fine approach using spatial pyramid to estimate optical flow, and employ warp operation between pyramid levels to help the neural network to learn large motions.
+	- Adopt a traditional coarse-to-fine approach using multi-resolution pyramids to estimate optical flow, and employ warp operation between pyramid levels to help the neural network to learn large motions.
 - **Significance**:
 	* Real-time optical flow estimation.
-	* The parameter size of SpyNet is 96% smaller than Flownet, which makes it possible to deployed Spynet on mobile device.
+	* The parameter size of SpyNet is 96% smaller than FlowNet, which makes it possible to deploy Spynet on mobile devices.
+- **Weakness**:
+	* Coarse pyramid level is only able to capture large object with large displacement, yet it cannot estimate fast-moving small objects.

 #### Back to Basics: Unsupervised Learning of Optical Flow via Brightness Constancy and Motion Smoothness [[Paper]](https://arxiv.org/pdf/1608.05842.pdf)
 - **Type**: Unsupervised Learning
 - **Gist**:
-	- Propose an unsupervised learning approach where it warps second frame according to optical flow estimated by convnet and uses photometric to measure the similarity between the first frame and the warped frame so as to generate supervising signals for learning algorithms.
+	- Propose an unsupervised learning approach where it warps the second frame according to optical flow estimated by convnet and uses photometric to measure the similarity between the first frame and the warped frame so as to generate supervising signals for learning algorithms.
 - **Significance**:
-	- Invent an elegant method to get supervising signals, which can reduce reliance of learning algorithms on big dataset.
+	- Invent an elegant method to get supervising signals, which can reduce the reliance of learning algorithms on optical flow dataset.
+- **Weakness**:
+	- Due to occlusion, warped framed cannot perfectly match the first frame.
+Therefore, in many cases, the supervising signals are not very meaningful.

+#### S2F: Slow-To-Fast Interpolator Flow [[Paper]](http://vision.ucla.edu/papers/yangS17.pdf)
+- **Type**: Post-processing
+- **Gist**:
+	- The paper gives an explanation why coarse-to-fine approaches cannot predict large motions of small objects -- Coarse pyramid levels don't have enough resolution to capture small objects, meanwhile, region of interest in fine-scale pyramid isn't large enough to recognize large displacement.

 ## Dataset